lidofinance/docs/docs/contracts/eip712-steth.md

 EIP712StETH is a special helper contract for `stETH` that enables support for [ERC-2612 compliant signed approvals](https://eips.ethereum.org/EIPS/eip-2612).

-The contract is responsible for permit signatures checking and enforcing.
+The contract is responsible for the permit signatures preparation.